 So, we’ve been talking about how Live Chat can increase conversions and sales.
-But how does it really happen?
+But how does it happen?

-To use this tool in marketing and sales, it should be set in a way that, when people enter your website, it instantly reads an ad message.
+To use this tool in marketing and sales, it should be set in a way that, when people enter your website, instantly reads an ad message.
 For instance, “Hi there, need a deal?” or “Hello, nice to see you again.
 How about getting a discount on that product you’ve been looking at?”.

 It doesn’t need to be a pop-up window that will take up the entire page and cause a distraction, a simple picture on the right corner of the page will do the trick.

 Besides, messages should always be personalized according to whether it’s the first visit or a returning customer.
 And here’s a note to remind how important data collection is, only from there will it be possible to create these messages.